RitoChak/Flight-Fare-Predictor/README.md

 - Python
 - Libraries: NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, Streamlit

+## Exploratory Data Analysis and Model Building
+For a detailed analysis and model building process, you can refer to the [Jupyter Notebook.](Flight_Fare_Predictor.ipynb)

 Feel free to contribute to the project or provide feedback!